57.2 F

 Nelson County:

-Route 60 over James River – Bridge deck replacement.
+Route 60 over James River – Bridge Deck replacement.
 Lane closures and changes in traffic patterns.
-Estimated completion July 14, 2024.
+Beginning first of October, stage two.
+Traffic will utilize the other side of the bridge to cross.
+Est. comp. end of July 2024.

 Please note district-wide activities above.